 scientifically accurate according to the periodic table, which identifies gold

 as an element.
-One of the laws of nature that God imposed on this creation is
+One of the laws of nature that God imposed on this creation says

-that both energy and matter can be neither created nor destroyed.
+that neither energy nor matter can be created or destroyed.
 The

 reason energy and matter have this same property is that they are essentially